ndhers/My-Portfolio/README.md

 ![img not available](https://raw.githubusercontent.com/ndhers/My-Portfolio/main//blob/due_dil.png)

 The corresponding code and documementation can be found [here](https://github.com/ndhers/My-Portfolio/tree/main/Due_Diligence).
-In this project, I provide a complete analysis on eight american fast-food restaurant chains.
+In this project, I provide a complete analysis on nine american fast-food restaurant chains.
 By looking at several metrics and trends over the past couple years, I demonstrate which fast-food chain looks financially healthiest and provide an investment recommendation.

 The code, report and data can be found [here](https://github.com/ndhers/My-Portfolio/blob/main/Due_Diligence).